Pfeil/Fairris/README.md

 # FAIR DO Client

-A client (single page web application) that shall demonstrate typical FAIR DO use cases using real data sets.
-Use cases currently planned are:
+A client (single page web application) that shall demonstrate typical FAIR DO use cases.

-- [DONE, needs improvements] register your already hosted data as a FAIR Digital Object
-- retrieve your registered FDO using its PID (Persistent Identifier)
-- basic search operations

 ## Documentation

-About more documentation of how this application communicates with other services, refer to the documentation of the testbed4inf.
+About more documentation about how this application communicates with other services, refer to the documentation of the testbed4inf.

 ## Usage